Akshat5129/Akshat5129/README.md

 #### A passionate developer from India.
 #### Currently studying at Avantika University.

-- 🌱 I’m currently learning Mobile Development.
+- 🌱 I’m currently freelancing and helping the local community to take up with the digital world.
-- 📫 How to reach me: akshatvinaybhai.patel@avantika.edu.in
+- 📫 How to reach me: akpatel5129@gmail.com